About the Refugee Programs Bureau

 The Refugee Programs Bureau (RPB) on behalf of the California Department of Social Services provides statewide administration of California's Refugee Resettlement Program and the Cuban/Haitian Entrant Program within pertinent federal guidelines, funding constraints and the State Plan.
 The RPB has responsibility for managing and coordinating the delivery of benefits and services to the refugee and entrant populations of California in partnership with counties and local refugee service providers.
 The RPB also has oversight responsibility for the Repatriation Program, Unaccompanied Refugee Minors Program, Refugee School Impact Grant, Older Refugee Discretionary Grant and the Trafficking and Crime Victims Assistance Program.

 Empowering individuals to successfully transition and grow in California communities.

-It is the RPB's mission to provide state-level leadership and coordination of refugee programs and services to achieve successful refugee resettlement and self-sufficiency in California.
+It is the RPB's mission to provide state-level leadership and coordination of refugee programs and services to achieve successful refugee resettlement and

 Internally the RPB is comprised of three units that are responsible for overseeing the state's administrative functions.
 They include the following: Adult Refugee Services Unit, Children and Youth Unit and the Operations Unit.